 - Nail is progressively pushed off and replaced by new healthy nail

-A subungual hematoma (runner's nail) will create a mechanical separation of the nail from the underlying nail bed.
-The pressure created by the subungual hematoma will force the nail float or separate from the nail bed.
-The new nail, as it grows in to replace the old, damaged nail will reattach to the nail bed.
+A subungual hematoma (runner's nail) will create a physical separation of the nail from the underlying nail bed.
+The pressure created by the subungual hematoma will force the nail to float or separate from the nail bed.
+The new nail, as it grows in to replace the old damaged nail will reattach to the nail bed.

 Causes and contributing factors

 The cause of runner's nail is direct or indirect trauma to the nail.
 Contributing factors may include poorly fitting shoes or wearing the wrong shoes for an activity.

 The first and most important step in the treatment of runner's nail is prevention.
 Be sure that you're using a shoe designed for the activity that you're participating in.
 For instance, wear a hiking boot for hiking and not a tennis shoe.
 If your foot does tend to slide forward in the shoe, be sure to use a tongue pad to secure the foot a bit better in the shoe.
 A tongue pad can limit damage to the nail by preventing the foot from sliding forward into the toe box of the shoe.